Jacob-Boushaki/Alien_Game/README.md

-In this repository, you wil find my Alien Game, a project from Software 101 My game won second place in the class (Thank you Sharon!), mostly due to a few feaures I inlcuded for fun, such as a resource meter, power-ups, and finely tuning the colors and aesthetic presentation of the program as a whole.
+In this repository, you wil find my Alien Game, a project from Software 101 My game won second place in the class (Thank you Sharon!), mostly due to a few feaures I inlcuded for fun, such as a resource meter, a scorekeeping function, a game timer, and finely tuning the colors and aesthetic presentation of the program as a whole.

 As with all of my projects, I can never impliment all of the features I dream to, so it is a work in progress.